Alanaktion/alanaktion.github.io/_posts/2014-05-06-sublime-text-plugins.md

 	}

 This includes my absolute favorite code font, [ProFont](http://tobiasjung.name/profont/), designed to be incredibly readable at small sizes.
 Use `ProFontIIx` if you're on Mac, it's beautiful.
 Note the `save_on_focus_lost` option, which does exactly what it says it will.

+Edit: I used to include [SublimeGit](https://sublimegit.net/) in this plugin list, but it's a commercial, closed-source option that is no longer receiving any support.
+It barely works at all on OS X Yosemite, and has numerous issues on Windows as well.
+Stay away from it.